D4RK-R4BB1T/Anti-scam-toolkit/README.md

 # About Future Updates:

-1. Tor seems to be annoying due to how the script was written and how Debian 11 was installed so Until I figure out both, Not going to add it here.
+1. ~~Tor seems to be annoying due to how the script was written and how Debian 11 was installed so Until I figure out both, Not going to add it here.~~ Just change .onion to onion.ly for now.
+Tor is now I'll say officially supported.

 2. ~~we'll add direct links to shodan & censys~~ You will now have a direct link to shodan but not censys (ALL YOU HAVE TO DO IS LOGIN TO EACH SERVICE FIRST!)